ICI3D/ICI3D.github.io/mmed/index.md

 ## Course fees

-The course registration fee is ZAR45,000.
+The course registration fee is currently planned to be ZAR35,000.
 The fee includes room and board for the two weeks of the Clinic.
 A small number of scholarships will be available.
 Instructions for paying the course fee will be made available to successful applicants by the end of May.

 ## Venue

-MMED 2023 will be held at the African Institute of Mathematical Sceinces in Muizenberg, Cape Town, South Africa.
+MMED 2024 will be held at the African Institute of Mathematical Sceinces in Muizenberg, Cape Town, South Africa.

 ## Schedule